omarkmu/pz-omichat/docs/sandbox-options.md

 Allows players to use `/do` to narrate events.
 `/do` allow players to narrate events.
-If a player uses `/do the lights flicker` it will appear in chat as `« The lights flicker. »` with the default settings.
+With the default setting, `/do the lights flicker` will appear in chat as `« The lights flicker. »`.

 See also:
 - [`ColorDo`](#colordo)